Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space: Introduction

+Hamiltonian learning starts from an experimentally observable quantum time evolution and aims to characterize the underlying Hamiltonian operator.
+This is a central \textit{inverse problem} of quantum mechanics and involves inferring the parameters defining the Hamiltonian in a chosen representation, from experimental data.
+Hamiltonian learning plays a central role, as it is relevant both for improved theoretical understanding and for the practical calibration of quantum devices.

+Hamiltonian learning has been extensively studied in quantum spin systems \cite{Bakshi2024,StilckFranca.2024,Huang.2023,Zubida.2021,Bairey2019,Caro2024} and lattice fermions \cite{hayden}, where the local Hilbert space dimension is finite and the Hamiltonian is a bounded operator.
+For example \cite{Huang.2023,Bakshi2024} achieved the information-theoretic optimal Heisenberg scaling for lattice qubit systems and \cite{StilckFranca.2024}, achieved the standard quantum limit for lattice qubit systems under weak assumptions on the experimental setup.
+Extensions to bosonic lattice models were performed in \cite{mobus2023dissipation,TongBosons2024,moebus2025heisenberg}.

+The first-principle setting of quantum theory is that of particles living in \textit{continuous space} $\mathbb R^d$.
+In particular, quantum chemistry usually deals with particles unconfined to a lattice.
+Simulating such systems has recently gained attention \cite{Metz.2024}.
+However, a theory of Hamiltonian learning for particles living in $\mathbb R^d$ is lacking.
+The reason is that working on $\mathbb R^d$ creates new fundamental challenges: First, in contrast to quantum spin systems, our systems are described by infinite-dimensional state spaces and unbounded interactions.
+Second, in contrast to bosonic lattice gases (also known as ``CV'' systems), even the kinetic energy of a single particle, which is represented by the Laplacian $-\Delta$, is now unbounded.

-In this work, the Hamiltonian Learning algorithm is implemented entirely in continuous space, which is the natural configuration space of particle positions ubiquitous, e.g., in quantum chemistry and the description of trapped quantum gases.
-Working in the continuum allows for natural representation of quantum states and dynamics, free from the discretization artifacts sometimes introduced by ad-hoc lattice models.
-E.g., continuous space preserves rotational and full translational symmetries and supports all plane wave solutions, which simplifies the analysis of free fermions and facilitate the extraction of physical parameters from experimental data.
-Furthermore, learning in continuous space avoids complications such as fermion doubling and lattice-induced boundary effects, making it particularly well-suited for modeling systems where spatial resolution and smooth potential landscapes are essential.
-One potential application is the characterization of the charge number and position of ions in continuous space, ranging from a single test nucleus or ion to a Fermi gas approximation.
-Due to the ionic charge, the system is described by a Coulomb potential as follows:
+In this work, we develop the first mathematical framework, as well as a concrete algorithm, for Hamiltonian learning of external potentials in continuous space.
+Working in the continuum allows for a natural representation of quantum states and dynamics, free from the discretization artifacts sometimes introduced by ad-hoc lattice models.
+For example, continuous space preserves rotational and full translational symmetries and supports all plane wave solutions, providing a universal framework to interpret experimental data.
+Furthermore, learning in continuous space avoids artificial complications such as fermion doubling and lattice-induced boundary effects, making it particularly well-suited for modeling systems where spatial resolution and smooth potential landscapes are essential.
+Concretely, we consider a system of non-interacting fermions each described by the Hamiltonian